pengsihua2023/Deep-Learning-Lecture-Notes-English/07. Research Level/PINN Topics/PINN introduction.md

 | Efficiency   | Training is costly, inference is fast                                                     | Usually faster and more stable                        |
 | Applications | Sparse data, inverse problems, complex geometry                                           | Engineering simulations, industrial-scale PDE solving |

----

-## Summary
+## 6. Summary

 **PINN is a neural network method that integrates physical laws with deep learning, suitable for both forward and inverse problems of PDEs/ODEs.
 It is particularly advantageous when data are scarce, but training is difficult, and the method is still in the research and exploration stage.**

----

-Links to the Original Papers
+## 7. Links to the Original Papers

-\[Part I on arXiv (2017)] – Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations
+[Part I on arXiv (2017)] – Physics Informed Deep Learning (Part I): Data-driven Solutions of Nonlinear Partial Differential Equations

-\[Part II on arXiv (2017)] – Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations
+[Part II on arXiv (2017)] – Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations

-\[Journal Publication (2019)] – Physics-informed neural networks: A deep learning framework… in Journal of Computational Physics
+[Journal Publication (2019)] – Physics-informed neural networks: A deep learning framework… in Journal of Computational Physics

 ---